How To Optimize Your Ad Spend With Data Science

 This puts marketers in an awkward position.
 Do you experiment for the first month and potentially waste a lot of your valuable budget just seeing what works?
 Or do you play things really safe but never generate the data you would need to see if a more ambitious strategy could have paid off?

 If you use a sophisticated data science platform or data-science-as-a-service platform, you potentially solve this conundrum by introducing a third option: incorporating up-to-the-minute data from external sources.
 This adds more context to your internal data, allowing you to fill in the gaps, build stronger models, and get a clearer picture of how to bid without needing to learn from your own mistakes first.

 A machine learning or data-science-as-a-service platform will help you hit the ground running and scale up fast in a number of marketing machine learning use cases, including optimizing your ad bidding strategy.
-It gets you from the concept stage to deployment very quickly, allowing you to start deriving ROI much sooner, making the most of your budget and getting stronger results from your campaigns.
+It gets you from the concept stage of machine learning for advertising to deployment very quickly, allowing you to start deriving ROI much sooner, making the most of your budget and getting stronger results from your campaigns.

-All of which leaves you with more time to focus on the things that machine learning can’t do: designing creative, engaging, innovative marketing ads and content your audience will love.
+All of which leaves you with more time to focus on the things that machine learning for advertising can’t do: designing creative, engaging, innovative marketing ads and content your audience will love.
 That’s what you bring to the table.
 Data science takes care of the mechanics — so marketers can focus on perfecting the human side of the equation.